akothen/Hydride/frontends/mlir/docs/AttributesAndTypes.md

 - `ArrayRefOfSelfAllocationParameter<arrayOf, descriptionOfParam>` for arrays of
   objects which self-allocate as per the last specialization.

-- `AttributeSelfTypeParameter` is a special `AttrParameter` that represents parameters derived from the optional trailing type on attributes.
+- `AttributeSelfTypeParameter` is a special AttrParameter that corresponds to the `Type` of the attribute.
+Only one parameter of the attribute may be of this parameter type.

 ### Traits